 - A provision was made for the cancellation of registrations of NGOs if the Home Ministry believes that the organisation is political and not neutral.

-- The registration certificate granted to the NGOs under the 2010 act came with a five year validity.
+- The registration certificate granted to the NGOs under the 2010 act came with five-year validity.

-- A provision was inserted stating that the assets of the person who has become defunct needs to be disposed off in a manner stated by the government.
+- A provision was inserted stating that the assets of the person who has become defunct needs to be disposed of in a manner stated by the government.